thorgeir93/image_ranking/README.md

 The output model should be able to determine from running legs whether it is a good style or a bad style, scoring from 0.0 to 1.0.

 ## Version control
 This project uses `dvc` to version control the dataset, models, parameters and the code.
+Meaning we can reproduce any stage of the model if needed.

 ## Visulize the DVC workflow